WAEB (AM): 21st century

 In January 2007, 1470 AM dropped its oldies format, switching to Christian radio programming with a change in its call letters to WYHM.
 In response, WAEB launched an Internet radio station playing oldies music on its web site.
 The oldies format has since returned to 1470, now WSAN.

 On September 4, 2009, the northernmost tower mast of the station's five-tower antenna array located in Whitehall Township was toppled when a vandal or vandals cut the tower's guy-wires.

+On March 10th, 2026, IHM Licenses, LLC, the owner of WAEB filed an application with the FCC to relocate the transmitter site further south in Whitehall, The proposed facility will be diplexed with WSAN at the 3 tower array in the Whitehall Mall parking lot.
+If approved, this will reduce the nightime power to 190 watts, but increase the daytime power to 4 kW.
+Most of the daytime power gain will be negligible due to the shorter tower height of the WSAN array.

 Programming

-Weekdays on WAEB begin with a local information and interview program hosted by Bobby Gunther Walsh.
-The rest of the schedule is nationally syndicated talk shows from co-owned Premiere Networks: The Glenn Beck Radio Program, The Clay Travis and Buck Sexton Show, The Sean Hannity Show, The Jesse Kelly Show, The Michael Berry Show and Coast to Coast AM with George Noory.

-On weekends, specialty shows are featured on money, health, travel, technology and the law.
-Syndicated weekend shows include Rich DeMuro on Tech, The Weekend with Michael Brown, The Ben Ferguson Show, Sunday Night with Bill Cunningham and Bill Handel on the Law, as well as repeats of weekday shows.
-Most hours begin with an update from Fox News Radio.
+Bobby Gunther Walsh hosts WAEB's local morning program; nationally syndicated conservative talk shows compose the balance of the schedule.